AJmints/menu-fullstack-demo/README.md

 # Menu Studio Full Stack Demo

-This app is to help you create you own personal menu.
+This app will let you keep track of your favorite menu.

 ## Tech Stack